About the NewBridge Bank Jamboree

 The NewBridge Bank Invitational Jamboree is the single-largest event and fund-raising effort sponsored by NewBridge Bank each year.The annual NewBridge Bank Jamboree occurs over a weekend in August when high school football teams are officially allowed to scrimmage each other in preparation for the upcoming season.
 The event includes a premier cheer competition and two football scrimmaging venues.

 100% of all proceeds from the NewBridge Bank Invitational Jamboree go back to participating schools.
-To date, the Bank has given over half a million dollars to Piedmont Triad high schools through this event.
+To date, the Bank has given over a million dollars to Piedmont Triad high schools through this event.

 The NewBridge Bank Invitational Jamboree is an honored Bank tradition with a rich history: